 - Terranova, 82 Eridani IV - Text by Anders Sandberg, amended by Steve Bowers and John M. Dollan

-- Top Ten Thousand or - Text by John B
+- Top Ten Thousand ('Triple T') - Text by John B

 A NoCoZo subscription service which offers information leading to the top ten thousand anything, including RL horror stories, VR beauties, most unique structures, most lethal event, most entertaining lethal event, etc. Company public relations literature indicates that there are some 106 researchers on duty at any one time, adding some 109 multi-rated records per shift.
 Amazingly, there have been no major scandals regarding this corporation except the rotten-fruit disagreement of rated and unrated entities.
 Triple-T was quietly bought out by the Galactic Information Bank some 2,500 years ago and fell under their access fee schedule.